In uncertain times, Chileans vote with ballots and wallets

 After an intense wave of social and political unrest in recent years that includes the current effort to rewrite the constitution, Chileans are heading to the polls with a mix of dread, optimism and above all uncertainty about what lies ahead.

-The country has long stood in sharp contrast to its chaotic neighbors such as chronic debt-defaulter Argentina to the west or, to the north, Peru, which has seen five presidents since 2018.
+The country has long stood in sharp contrast to its chaotic neighbors such as chronic debt-defaulter Argentina to the east or, to the north, Peru, which has seen five presidents since 2018.

 But there is growing frustration with the free market model and its inability to root out nagging inequality and deliver affordable, quality public services in the country of 19 million people.